astroumd/lmtoy/README.md

       nc.close()

 where **rawdata** is now a 2D array, shaped (ntime,nchan) in the python sense (nchan runs fastest).
+The LMT software will typically calibrate and convert these data to the more common FITS format.

 # LMT software